torsk-technologies/pratemer/README.md

 ## Out of scope (on purpose)

-Native app, push notifications, image upload, user accounts, GPS/continuous location, ML moderation.
+Push notifications, image upload, user accounts, GPS/continuous location, ML moderation.
 Kept out so the pilot stays cheap and tests the two real hypotheses above.
+The app stays a scan-and-chat web page by design — there is nothing to install.